 Northwestern University (Evanston, Ill.)--Funds and scholarships

-Abstract This series consists of eighteen post-bound gift ledgers recording gifts received by the University ca. 1850-1945.
-The information in volumes 1-17 is arranged alphabetically by donor's surname and chronologically by date of gift under each donor's account.
+This collection documents gifts received by Northwestern University ca. 1850-1945.
 Information recorded includes the amount of individual gifts, dates the gifts were received and the intended purpose of the gifts.
-A single entry format is used.
-Volume 18 includes trial balances predominately for June 30, 1926 with...

 The Records of Perpetual and Transferable Scholarships comprise 5 boxes and document the history of scholarship bonds sold by Northwestern University between 1853 and 1867.
 Purchased bonds could be redeemed either for perpetual or transferable scholarships in order to send a student to Northwestern University without subsequent payment of tuition.